facebookresearch/habitat-challenge/README.md

     If this step was successful, you should see the train, val and minival splits in the `data/datasets/replica_cad/rearrange/v1/{train, val, minival}` folders respectively.

 1. Follow this documentation for how to run DD-PPO in a single or multi-machine setup.
 See [habitat_baselines/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo) for more information.
+These commands assume `habitat-lab` and `habitat-challenge` are in the same directory.
+Modify the paths in the arguments if your `habitat-challenge` directory is located somewhere else.

     1. To run on a single machine use the following script from `habitat-lab` directory:
         ```bash